How To Cleanse Your Body With Food

 Dairy causes inflammation in a large percentage of the population, resulting in digestive issues such as bloating, gas, constipation, and diarrhea, as well as other symptoms, including acne.
 I find dairy to be one of the most inflammatory foods in our modern diet, second only to gluten.

 For further assistance with a food-based cleanse, I have created a self-paced eCourse for those who cannot see me as patients.
-If you prefer more accountability and guidance, I recommend scheduling an appoint with a Registered Dietitian, or you can also find a functional medicine practitioner in your area.
+If you prefer more accountability and guidance, I recommend scheduling an appointment with a Registered Dietitian, or you can also find a functional medicine practitioner in your area.

 Reverse Chronic Illnesses So You Can Take Back Your Health!